Naira up at N359/$ in parallel market - Vanguard News Nigeria

 The Naira, yesterday, appreciated to N359 per dollar in the parallel market.

-According to naijabdcs.com, the live exchange rate platform of the Association of Bureaux De Change Operators of Nigeria (ABCON), the parallel market exchange dropped to N359 per dollar from N359.5 per dollar last week Friday, indicating 50 kobo appreciation of the naira.
+According to naijabdcs.com, the live exchange rate platform of the Association of Bureaux De Change Operators of Nigeria (ABCON), the parallel market exchange dropped to N359 per dollar from N359.5 per dollar on Tuesday, indicating 50 kobo appreciation of the naira.

-However, the naira ,yesterday, depreciated by N1.68 kobo in the Investors and Exporters (I&E) window due to a 20 percent decline in the volume of dollars traded..
+Similarly, the naira, yesterday, appreciated by N1.12 kobo in the Investors and Exporters (I&E) window even as the volume of dollars traded rose by 158 percent..